pmcharrison/psynet-mirror/docs/installation/docker_installation/shared_installation.rst

 We recommend using PyCharm as your integrated development environment (IDE) for working with PsyNet.
-You can learn about PyCharm here: https://www.jetbrains.com/pycharm/ We recommend using the Professional version in particular.
+You can learn about PyCharm here: https://www.jetbrains.com/pycharm/ For proper integration with PsyNet (especially if you are using the Docker installation route), you will need to use the Professional version in particular.
 If you are a student or academic, you can get a free educational license via the PyCharm website.

 .. warning::